 Either you may sell the business, then you’ll need the skills of how to invest the cash from the sale to generate the passive and passive residual income you need.

 Or the business could fail, in which case it will be even more important to have “run some of your money from the table” and have this money invested wisely in a way that ensures your financial future.

-Ken’s financial plan calls for him to build a great mid-sized accounting firm, but he doesn’t stop there.
+Ken’s wealth plan calls for him to build our business into a great mid-sized Financial Planning and Wealth Advisory firm, but he doesn’t stop there.

 He also invests a portion of his time and financial resources in building his family’s investment portfolio.

 Like Ken, if you’re a professional or own a business it’s important that you have a wealth plan bigger than just running your business or running your professional practice.